 How do you define a smell?

-IFRA has assembled a global team of experts from member companies to work on a 'Glossary' of positive olfactory descriptors of fragrance materials.
+IFRA assembled a global team of experts from member companies to work on the IFRA Fragrance Ingredient Glossary (FIG) - a compendium of positive olfactory descriptors of fragrance materials.

-The team, working on the basis of the IFRA Transparency List, is developing this Glossary primarily as a business-to-business tool.
+The team, working on the basis of the IFRA Transparency List, developed the FIG primarily as a business-to-business tool.